clemens/delocalize/README.markdown

 Check out how this can be done in the [demo app](https://github.com/clemens/delocalize_demo).

+There's also a wiki page on [how to write a custom input for SimpleForm](https://github.com/clemens/delocalize/wiki/Using-with-simple-form).

 ### Locale setup

 In addition to your controller setup, you also need to configure your locale file(s).
 If you intend to use delocalize, you probably have a working locale file anyways.
 In this case, you only need to add two extra keys: `date.input.formats` and `time.input.formats`.